nidhishgajjar/Scigic/README.md

-Scigic is a Browser + Assistant aimed at being a single point of contact for all your digital interactions.
-It'll streamline your workflow and boost productivity.
-Most importantly it'll save you bunch of time and keep you sane.
+***Scigic*** is a Browser + Assistant aimed at being a single point of contact for all your digital interactions.
+It’ll streamline your workflow and boost productivity.
+Most importantly, it’ll save you a bunch of time and keep you sane

 <br>
 🫀🧠